MichaelCurrin/go-project-template/docs/usage.md

 ### With make

-Run the app through `make` (on Linux and macOS), using some fixed sample inputs.
+Run the app through `make`, using some fixed sample inputs.
 This is useful for development to check functionality on a few test cases.

 ```console
 $ make run